zephyrproject-rtos/zephyr/doc/collaboration/documentation/modular.rst

 * Focus on the overall goal of the information, so the users know why it is important for them and what they will accomplish.

-The |project|'s documentation uses overview modules as container modules.
+The Zephyr Project's documentation uses overview modules as container modules.
 Container modules include a toctree directive that includes either other container modules or concept, task and reference modules.
 For example in a System Requirements overview module: